csariyildiz/csariyildiz.github.io/_posts/linux/rhel/2024-07-06-task-scheduling.md

 crontab -l
 ```

-Opens the current user's cron table for editing in the default text editor.
+Opens the current users cron table for editing in the default text editor.

 ```
 crontab -e
 ```

-A cron job added to the user's crontab that runs at 13:22 (1:22 PM) every day in March, and writes the text "This is my first crontab entry" to a file named crontab-entry.
+A cron job added to the users crontab that runs at 13:22 (1:22 PM) every day in March, and writes the text "This is my first crontab entry" to a file named crontab-entry.

 ```
 22 13 * 3 * echo "This is my first crontab entry" > crontab-entry